 If you are a member of an employee group involved in a Voluntary Withdrawal, you will permanently lose all Non-Contributory Credit.
-You can avoid the loss of your Non-Contributory Credit only if you stop working for that Employer before the last day of the 6th calendar month following the date of the Voluntary Withdrawal, or if the employee group again becomes covered by a collective bargaining agreement requiring Contributions to the Plan before the last day of the 18th calendar month following the date of the Voluntary Withdrawal.
+You can avoid the loss of your Non-Contributory Credit only if you stop working for that employer before the last day of the 6th calendar month following the date of the Voluntary Withdrawal, or if the employee group again becomes covered by a collective bargaining agreement requiring Contributions to the Plan before the last day of the 18th calendar month following the date of the Voluntary Withdrawal.

 A Voluntary Withdrawal may also cause the loss of additional benefits.
 A Voluntary Withdrawal may also be considered a Rehabilitation Plan Withdrawal.
-If your last Contributing Employer to the Central States Pension Fund incurs a Rehabilitation Plan Withdrawal, your "Adjustable Benefits" may be eliminated.
+If your last contributing employer to Central States Pension Fund incurs a Rehabilitation Plan Withdrawal, your "Adjustable Benefits" may be eliminated.
+See "Rehabilitation Plan" in Appendix G for more information.